Grant Writing 101

 - New program - Include your experience working with the target population.
 Why is this the best next step?
 What is unique or innovative about the new program?

-- Evidence-based program – Cite research findings to provide credibility for your approach.
+- Evidence-based program – Use research results to show that your approach is trustworthy.

 Goals and Objectives

-- Goal - Broad statement of program purpose.
-Reflects any goals or priorities listed in the Request For Proposal (RFP).
-If you achieve your goal, will that solve the stated community need?
-Tie your goal to your organization’s mission.
+- Goal - A broad statement of what the program aims to do.
+Matches any goals or priorities listed in the Request for Proposal (RFP).
+If you reach your goal, will it solve the community need you described?
+Connect your goal to your organization’s mission.

-- Objective - Quantifiable and shows how you will achieve the program goal.
-How many objectives you need depends upon the scope of the goal and your budget.
-Most big community needs cannot be addressed within the scope of a one-year grant.
-Good objectives are SMART (specific, measurable, achievable, realistic, and time bound).
+- Objective - Measurable and shows how you will reach the program goal.
+The number of objectives you need depends on the size of the goal and your budget.
+Most large community needs cannot be solved with a one-year grant.
+Good objectives are SMART:

 Partners and their Roles